Mobius1/rprogress/README.md

 Config.x            = 0.5 -- Horizontal position
 Config.y            = 0.5 -- Vertical position

 Config.Rotation     = 0         -- Rotation angle of dial in degrees
 Config.MaxAngle     = 360       -- Max arc in degrees - 360 = full circle, 90 = quarter of a circle, etc
 Config.Radius       = 60        -- Radius of the dial in pixels
 Config.Stroke       = 10        -- stroke width of the dial in pixels
+Config.Cap          = 'butt'    -- or 'round'
+Config.Padding      = 0         -- Backgound bar padding

 Config.ShowTimer    = true  -- Shows the timer countdown within the dial Config.ShowProgress = false -- Shows the progress within the dial